dimagi/commcare-hq/eslint/docs/rules/no-unblessed-new.md

-# Disallow new expect for specified objects. (no-unblessed-new)
+# Disallow new except for specified objects. (no-unblessed-new)

 Created to help make inheritance style more consistent.